Constructing an Effective Cross-Platform Marketing Plan

-A cross-platform marketing plan needs desktop and mobile development.
-Although everything from television to radio counts as cross-platform, Internet is now king when it comes to content, and mobile and online are now basically considered two separate channels that need careful consideration.
+A cross-platform marketing plan needs a desktop and mobile development.
+Although everything from television to radio counts as cross-platform, the Internet is now king when it comes to content, and mobile and online are now basically considered two separate channels that need careful consideration.
 Want to develop a dual strategy without skimping on content for different devices?
 Discover the key elements of cross-platform development and design.

 Switch to a Responsive Design